desmos-labs/desmos/docs/developers/msgs/delete-relationship.md

   "type": "desmos/MsgDeleteRelationship",
   "value": {
-    "sender": "<Desmos address that's deleting the relationship>", "counterparty": "<Desmos address that's with which sender want to cut-off the relationship>", "subspace": "<Subspace of a relationship>"
+    "sender": "<Desmos address that's deleting the relationship>", "counterparty": "<Desmos address with which the sender want to end the relationship>", "subspace": "<Subspace of the relationship>"
   }
 }
 ````